 Conocybe filaris grows on lawns and can be fatal if ingested.
 It has the same toxins as the death cap, often resulting in initial stomach problems when eaten.
 Life-threatening gastrointestinal issues can occur if not treated immediately.

 These are several all-white mushrooms in the Amanita family.
 Some of them look like the edible meadow mushrooms and button mushrooms, making them easy to misidentify.
 The Amanita bisporigera is the most toxic of all the destroying angel mushrooms, often causing convulsion, delirium, and death.

 The autumn skullcap is another deadly mushroom you can easily mistake for an edible or a psychedelic mushroom.
 Ingesting a skullcap mushroom can lead to vomiting, diarrhea and liver damage.

-The false morels look like true edible morels but are not completely hollow like edible ones.
+False morels look like true edible morels but are not completely hollow like edible ones.
 The resemblance often makes collectors mistake them for true morels.
 False morels are poisonous, whether raw or cooked.
 Read our guide to differentiating between false morels and true morels.